Home

 • Reading Assignments:

 Help your child understand the value of being an active reader.
 If allowed, have them use a highlighter to focus on main themes and storylines.
 They should take notes as they read, either on sticky notes in the margin of the book or on plain paper in their binder.
 Ask your child to tell you about the story and ask them questions about what they read.
+It's important that children read for pleasure.
+Reading increases our knowledge of the world, our vocabulary and our ability to remember things.
+The more children read, the better their comprehension becomes.
+The critical reading skills required in high school are not something kids are born with.
+These skills develop as you read to your child and through continued reading as they get older.

 As a special education student, your child may be required to take the exam without modifications.
-Make sure this is addressed in your child's IEP and that you are clear about what will be required of your child.
+Make sure this is addressed in your child's IEP and that you are clear about what will be required of your child

-A final reminder to concerned parents... while your child is learning valuable study skills, try not to take over your child’s assignments.
+While your child is learning valuable study skills, try not to take over your child’s assignments.
 Even though your intentions are good and you just want your child to succeed, they need to take responsibility for their own learning and feel like they’ve earned their grade, not you.